 Greetings Blessed Sacrament Parish Family,

-On September 24th, Bishop Stephen Parkes announced that the dispensation from the obligation to attend mass has been extended until November 22, 2020.
-To read his full letter of dispensation, please click: Bishop’s Letter September 24, 2020.
+On November 20, 2020, Bishop Stephen Parkes published his thoughts on the dispensation from the obligation to attend mass.
+To read his full letter, please click: Bishop’s Dispensation Announcement Nov.
+20, 2020

-We will continue to offer Mass 10 times throughout the week.
-Even though the dispensation has been extended, please consider attending one of these Mass opportunities so that you can receive the Sacrament of the Holy Eucharist.
+At Blessed Sacrament, we will continue to offer Mass 10 times throughout the week.
+If you are vulnerable, please consider attending one of these Mass opportunities so that you can receive the Sacrament of the Holy Eucharist.
 We continue to follow strict distancing protocols to provide a safe environment for you to worship.
 (See details below)

 And please remember that we rely on your generosity to meet our financial commitments.
 Thank you to all who have signed up for our online giving and continue to give.
 Thank you to all who continue to put your envelopes in the basket or send them in by mail.
 If you are able to do so, please remember us when planning your monthly or weekly budgets.